aslanzyx/quantum-information-stuff/README.md

 ## What is the motivation?
 ### Advantage of MBQC, if an

+## What is this project about?
+This is the code for my undergraduate thesis project on quantum computation.
+In this project, I am building an engine optimize qunatum resource use

 ## Unitary circuit to MBQC
 please refer to `./graphoptim/experiments/DemoMBQC.py` for the use of `ClusterState`.